pinax/code.pinaxproject.com/README.rst

 .. image:: http://slack.pinaxproject.com/badge.svg
    :target: http://slack.pinaxproject.com/

-Thisis the site behind code.pinaxproject.com http://code.pinaxproject.com
+This is the site behind code.pinaxproject.com http://code.pinaxproject.com

 Pinax is an open-source platform built on the Django Web Framework.
 It is an ecosystem of reusable Django apps, themes, and starter project templates.
 This collection can be found at http://pinaxproject.com.